 - 6 eggs (for vegan replace with a mixture of 6 tablespoons chia seeds and 18 tablespoons water)

 - 4 tomatoes

 - 1 teaspoon paprika

 - 80g white cheese (I used local cheeslet/gbejna)

 - Start by cooking the butternut squash.
 You can make this ahead of time.
 Cut the butternut squash in half, place in in the oven, skin facing heat source and bake for 40 minutes.

 - In the meantime boil the quinoa in a double amount of water.
-4 cups water for 2 cups quinoa and stir occasionally.
-This should take between 10 to 15 minutes until all water is absorbed.
+Use 4 cups water for 2 cups quinoa and stir occasionally.
+This should take between 10 to 15 minutes until all liquid is absorbed.